hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 ---

 ## Get in touch
 I am interested in hearing from others working on similar problems or exploring how these tools could be applied in new contexts or further developed to be more useful.
-Whether you have ideas for improvements, questions about the approach, or want to collaborate on applications, I'd love to hear from you—[drop me a line](mailto:hubert.thieriot@gmail.com).
+Whether you have ideas for improvements, questions about the approach, or want to collaborate on applications, I'd love to hear from you - [reach out to me](mailto:hubert.thieriot@gmail.com).